 - Help them track their moods and medications.
 It is helpful to keep a journal or diary of emotions, mood, and medication side effects.
 Encourage your friend to do record this information so that they can share it with their treatment team.

 - Keep them moving.
 Sometimes people with bipolar can get stuck.
 Movement is one of the best non-prescription therapies for bipolar disorder.
 Take a walk in the park or ride bikes.
-If there are a houseful of children or the weather doesn’t cooperate, turn up the music and have a dance contest.
+If there is a houseful of children or the weather doesn’t cooperate, turn up the music and have a dance contest.

 Lighten Their Load

 People with bipolar disorder often feel overwhelmed.
 Offering to help them with their daily chores is much appreciated.
-Be sure that you are there to help— don’t do all the work and let them lay in bed.
+Be sure that you are there to help—don’t do all the work and let them lay in bed.
 The goal is to share their work, lighten the load, and give them some company.
 Here are some ideas of practical things you can do:

 - Help out with a weekend project.
 Special projects like yard work, spring cleaning, or just catching up with the laundry can go undone for weeks when you are burdened by depression or caught up in mania.
 Roll up your sleeves and help them tackle these large tasks.